Showing all posts

 Go to home page ⏎

-This report summarises visa grants, S56 requests, and related activity for 14 May 2026 based on crowdsourced data from the community.
+This report summarises visa grants and invitation activity for 24 July 2026 based on crowdsourced data from the community.

 Visa Grants